sliriano/EthPolls/README.md

 Featured on State of the DApps https://www.stateofthedapps.com/dapps/ethpolls

+### DAPP V1
+Version 1 of Ethpolls can be found at https://ethpollsdapp.surge.sh

 ### Beta
-The EthPolls Beta can be found at https://ethpolls.com
+The EthPolls Beta can be found at https://ethpolls.surge.sh

-# UPDATE: The current DAPP UI is not compatible with Web3 providers and will be updated very soon.
-Apologies for the inconvenience.
-Smart contracts are still operable on their own, through Remix or Etherscan.